 A consumer proposal and/or bankruptcy should still be your last option.
 Taking out a personal loan and then filing for bankruptcy will demolish your credit score for 10 years and lower your chances of approval for future credit cards, bank accounts, phones, cars, mortgages, and any other form of credit.

 How Can You Prevent Wage Garnishing?

 Anyone can find themselves in a position where they may need to take out a personal loan.
 Emergencies happen to the best of us!
 However before taking out a payday loan, make sure that you have the capacity to make repayments on time and that you aren't borrowing more than you truly need.
 If you plan well in advance and have a good understanding of the loan agreement, then you should be fully capable of repaying a personal loan.
-Remember, when it comes to payday loans, you should be using them only for emergencies that come up!

 However, if you fall behind on repayment, you should talk to the lender right away about other payments options for the remaining amount.
 Many lenders will be open to helping you find a new repayment route; planning ahead benefits both parties and helps to retain a good relationship between the debtor and creditor.

 The worst thing you can do is simply ignore your creditors requests to receive money owed.
 It can be an overwhelming situation, but If you ignore a creditor, they will become confident that you have no intention to repay your debt and they will be more inclined to pursue legal action.

 Looking for a Trustworthy Lender?

 At iCASH, we only lend an amount you can comfortably repay based on your income and expenses.
 This helps our customers avoid situations where they can't repay their loan.